 The Committee highlighted the high levels of potassium and potential for heavy metals such as cadmium to be present in the seed.
-High levels of some chemicals may cause concern if they are contaminants but may also result from the soil on which the plant is grown.
-This is particularly relevant for this application in which the product is expected to be grown on a variety of soils with different properties.
-No specification for maximum levels of elements in the final product was given by the applicant and it was recommended that risk managers should consider how the chemical composition could be kept consistently under maximum EU allowance levels if authorised.
+High levels of chemical element contaminants may be a cause for concern since these are dependent on the nature of the soil in which the plant is grown and uptake occurs.
+This is particularly relevant for this application in which the product is expected to be grown in a variety of soils with different properties.
+No specification for maximum levels of these components in the final product was given by the applicant and it was recommended to risk managers to consider how these potential soil-derived contaminants would be kept consistently under maximum EU allowance levels if authorised.
 This is particularly the case for cadmium, which was measured above the limit of detection in the analysis provided.
 The applicant's proposal was that the level of cadmium would be the same as found in any other nut, but additional assurance can be provided by comparing expected intake of cadmium from the product in a quantitative risk assessment using the EU derived tolerable weekly intake (TWI) for cadmium derived by EFSA in 2009.